📖 Syllabus

 Forms

-Please fill out the required Welcome Survey to tell us a bit more about your background and whether you need an alternate exam no later than Monday, September 2nd.
+Please fill out the required Welcome Survey to tell us a bit more about your background and whether you need an alternate exam no later than Friday, May 9th (the same day that Homework 1 is due).

 Communication

 This semester, we’ll be using Ed as our course message board.
-You will be added to Ed automatically; use the invite link in the section above if you weren’t added.
+You will be added to Ed automatically; use this invite link if you weren’t added.

 If you have a question about anything to do with the course — if you’re stuck on a problem, didn’t understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Ed.
 We only ask that if your question includes some or all of an answer (even if you’re not sure it’s right), please make your post private so that others cannot see it.
 You can also post anonymously to other students if you prefer.